fraisasghar/Design-Analysis-of-Static-Sector-Gate-Storm-Surge-Barrier/video/README.md

-## Video of Model Testing is attached here.
+## Video of Model Testing under UTS Machine is attached here.